 I was so fixated on what living in a particular was like I didn’t even think about the hidden costs that would make it hard to live there.
 These websites don’t show the states in the same location so it’s interesting to compare and get an overall sense of the different taxes in comparison to other states.

-This shows as a map and tells you about state and local taxes)
+Worst States to be a Taxpayer.
+This shows as a map and tells you about state and local taxes.

+Total Taxes by State.
+This shows the total taxes with the highest state first.
 This site provides information on the states with the highest income and sales tax.
-The highest state is listed first for total taxes.

 Your House’s Value as a Comparable